romanrabodzei/Transmission-Docker/README.md

 romanrabodzei/transmission:latest
 ```

-`--volume /incompleted/:/your_folder` - set a folder for temp files
+`--volume /incompleted/:/your_folder` - set a folder for temp files.

-`--volume /completed/:/your_folder` - set a folder for completed tasks
+`--volume /completed/:/your_folder` - set a folder for completed tasks.

 ## Setting up a username and password

-The default username is *transmission* and the password is *transmission*.
-To set up your own username and password change the following lines in the settings.json file
+The default username is *transmission*, and the password is *transmission*.
+To set up your own username and password, change the following lines in the settings.json file
 ```json
 "rpc-password": "password",
 "rpc-username": "username",
 ```

-Then build a docker image and run it
+Then, build a docker image and run it.

 ```bash
 docker build -t transmission:latest -f ./Dockerfile.transmission .